 - This is done in order to reduce pain and swelling as soon as possible after the injury.
-All you need to do is to get this done for 15 minutes every 3-4 hours for 2-3 days.
+It is important to get this done for 15 minutes every 3-4 hours for 2-3 days.
 Wrap the ice in a towel or cloth to prevent skin injury.

 Painkillers if recommended by your doctors

-- Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) or naproxen (Aleve), relieve pain and swelling.
-However, these medications may have side effects.
-It is important to follow instructions from your doctor as it is not advisable to use them on a regular basis.
-Consult your doctor before taking any medicines if you are taking other medicines or if you have any medical problems.
+- Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) or naproxen (Aleve) should relieve pain and swelling.
+However it is important to follow instructions from your doctor (and consult if you are taking other medicines or have other medical problems) as it is not advisable to use them on a regular basis.
 If prescription medications do not work, analgesics and muscle relaxants may be needed.